ft-transcendence-2025/Transcendence/README.md

 ### Login and profile

-(video of 2FA login and profile update)
+videos: 2FA login and dashboard

+profile update

 ###  Friends and live chat

+videos: invite a friend

+start a chat

-(video: invite a friend, start a chat, invite to play a game)
+invite to play a game

 ### Pong Features